amiteshksharma/DeliverrCode/README.md

 To run the InventoryAllocator file, do the following command:

     node .\InventoryAllocator.js

+The output for any input in this file will output to a txt file when run.
+The txt file is left out of the commit, but will be generated in the project folder when executed.

 To run the test cases, do the following command: